stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 ### `purescript-bridge` to the rescue
 Turns out this idea is not new, and Robert Klotzner has already done it for us, which is quite nice.
-From the docs, purescript-bridge tells us it will write PureScript code from Haskell types, as long as those types conform to some restrictions.
+From the docs, [`purescript-bridge`](https://hackage.haskell.org/package/purescript-bridge) tells us it will write PureScript types from Haskell types, as long as those types conform to some restrictions.
 But let's not talk about limitations.
 Instead, let's talk about awesomeness.
 But, before that, let's review the general architecture.